 - 1. The results of an online employability skills assessment. - 2.
+Pre-placement skills development 'My Activities' timeline and witness statements from tutor. - 3.
+Kudos AD 'Compare my Careers' screen uploaded to Navigate.

-Pre-placement planning and preparation including a C.V., covering letter, and evidence of interview skills. - 3.
-Completion of allocated days of work placement. - 4.
-A daily work placement journal. - 5.
-The results of a second online employability skills assessment (following placement). - 6.
-An observed interview carried out by an examiner.
+- 4. Planning and preparation for placement including strengths and areas for improvement, CV and covering letter/email. - 5.
+Completion of allocated days of work placement signed timesheet and feedback from employer. - 6.
+A daily work placement journal. - 7.
+The results of a second online employability skills assessment (following placement). - 8.
+An observed interview carried out by an external examiner.

 The focus of this unit is the professional approach required by learners when applying for any form of employment, work experience or voluntary position.
-Learners will be given the opportunity to complete sufficient time in a placement to ensure that they have been able to develop their employability skills and knowledge of the industry/work place.
+Learners will be given the opportunity to complete sufficient time in a placement to ensure that they have been able to develop their employability skills and knowledge of the industry/workplace.
 This unit will be delivered by a combination of e-learning through the online platform Navigate, tutor input, visiting speakers from the industry and work placement supervisors.

 Learners will need to know about their current employability skills.
 They will complete an online skills questionnaire and set targets on Navigate.
 These will be discussed with their tutor.
-Learners will research into employment opportunities, both on and off the island, through tutor taught sessions, visiting speakers from the industry and research on line.
+Learners will research employment opportunities, both on and off the island, through tutor taught sessions, visiting speakers from the industry and research online.
 Research should include knowledge of specific recruitment methods for industry and the part social media plays in job searching.
-Learners will identify appropriate opportunities linked to personal analysis through a career planning computer package e.g. Adult Directions accessed through Navigate and e-learning sessions.
+Learners will identify appropriate opportunities linked to personal analysis through a career planning computer package, e.g. Adult Directions accessed through Navigate and e-learning sessions.

 Learners will prepare for their placement through taught sessions and Navigate.
 They will identify appropriate placement organisations, matching job description and person specification to skills, abilities and qualities.
-They will learn how to develop a relevant CV, complete an application form and produce an effective covering letter.
+They will learn how to develop a relevant CV, complete an application form and produce an effective covering letter/email.
 They will demonstrate effective interview techniques and develop a knowledge of expectations and appropriate behaviours for placement.
+Tutors are to use appropriate activities that suit the needs of their industries to ensure that the necessary skills are developed.